 Antisanilla Reserve is located 50 kilometers southeast of the capital Quito and protects approximately 10,000 acres (4,000 ha) of páramo grasslands, wetlands and remnants of Andean forest from 3,400 to 4,500 meters above sea level.
 This fragile ecosystem harbors many rare and endemic flora and fauna species and is an important water source for Quito and the region.

 The key species at this reserve is the Andean condor, which is an important cultural symbol for Ecuador.
 Cliffs within the reserve protect the largest population of Andean condors north of Peru.
 Between 30 and 40 condors roost and nest here, which represents more than 50% of Ecuador's total condor population.
 In the last three years, five young fledged from nests in Antisanilla.
 A small cattle herd is maintained in the reserve to provide food for the condors.

-The reserve is also home to large mammals such as spectacled bear (Tremarctos ornatus), mountain tapir (Tapirus pinchaque), mountain lion (Puma concolor), Andean fox (Pseudolopex culpaeus), and Peruvian white-tailed deer (Odocoileus peruvianus).
+The reserve is also home to large mammals such as spectacled bear (Tremarctos ornatus), mountain tapir (Tapirus pinchaque), puma (Puma concolor), Andean fox (Pseudolopex culpaeus), and Peruvian white-tailed deer (Odocoileus peruvianus).
 The páramo habitat is also important for the silvery grebe and the nationally Threatened Andean ibis.
 The wetlands and swamps provide important habitat for both resident and migratory shorebirds and waterfowl.

 Yanacocha Reserve protects one of the larger remnants of Polylepis pauta (Rosaceae plant family) in Ecuador and 1,080 hectares of páramo grassland.
 This reserve, situated within 20 kilometers of Volcán Pichincha at 3,200-3,400 metres in elevation, is an important tourist attraction and nature reserve.
 These ecosystems harbour the Critically Endangered black-breasted puffleg and 122 other bird species, including Andean condor (Vultur gryphus), imperial snipe (Gallinago imperialis) and the giant conebill (Oreomanes fraseri).
 Yanacocha is also home to large mammals such as the Endangered spectacled or Andean bear (Tremarctos ornatus), puma (Puma concolor), red brocket deer (Mazama rufina), and Andean Fox (Lycalopex culpaeus).
 Surveys have recorded 10 amphibian and 3 reptile species.